 - Apply grease to the zerk fittings of all the steering and suspension parts.

-The manufacturer should have a certain number of miles it suggests in the owner’s manual that the vehicle will travel before needing lubrication on parts of the suspension.
+The manufacturer should have a certain number of kilometres it suggests in the owner’s manual that the vehicle will travel before needing lubrication on parts of the suspension.
 Different joints, pivots, and bushings will need individual attention.
 Some parts will need more attention than others.
 When accessing the points in the suspension that need to be serviced, inspect surrounding parts and components that may show wear.
-This includes parts along the drivetrain or within the steering system.
+This includes parts along with the drivetrain or within the steering system.
 Preventative maintenance can be very straightforward with regular inspection of crucial parts.

 What are the common symptoms indicating you need to lubricate the suspension?